-If we make up a receiving circuit as shown in Fig. 78, putting crystal and telephones in series across the tuning condenser, we shall apply the modulated carrier voltage to the crystal, and the resulting unidirect tional currenwill flow through the telephones.
-L we suppose that the voltage across the crystal due to unmoduthe lated carrier is 0.15 volt., and that when the 1,000-cycle modulation is applied it varies between and 0.1 0.5 volt, as suggested in Fig. 79a, then the current through the crystal will vary, as Fig. 77 shows, between 15 and 75 microamps. as the carrier rises and falls.
-The

-Fig. 77 : Curve shows direct current through crystal resulting from application of A.C. voltage.
-It represents difference between average positive and average negative currents.
-Rectification of modulated carrier also shown current through the telephones will follow the curve of Fig. 79 b, and will have an average value, as read by a milliammeter reading D.C., of about 45 microamps.
+If we make up a receiving circuit as shown in Fig. 78, putting crystal and telephones in series across the tuning condenser, we shall apply the modulated carrier voltage to the crystal, and the resultunidirecing tional current will flow through the telephones.
+If we suppose that the voltage across the crystal due to unmoduthe lated carrier is 0.15 volt., and that when the 1.000-cvcle modulation is applied it varies between current through the telephones will follow the curve of Fig. 79 b, and will have an average value, as read by a milliammeter reading D.C., of about 45 microamps.
 Fig. 79 b thus represents the sum of two currents; a direct current of 45 microamps. on which is superposed an alternating current of frequency 1,000 cycles and peak value 30 microamps.
-This last, it will be observed, is the
+This last, it will be observed, is the modulation current that the carrier - wave has conveyed from the transmitter to the listener's ear.
+The whole process can be completely studied with the aid of the voltages and currents added to the curve of Fig. 77.